 SOCEC supports SB 623 (Newman) because it makes it clear that toll facilities are permitted to share necessary customer information with the Department of Motor Vehicles and other agencies to pursue toll collection and enforcement.

-SOCEC suppports the proposed budget item for the Regional Forest and Fire Capacity (RFFC) Program of the Department of Conservation in the California Resources Agency.
+On February 18, 2021, SOCEC wrote a letter of support for a proposed budget item for the Regional Forest and Fire Capacity (RFFC) Program of the Department of Conservation in the California Resources Agency.
+The RFFC as it stands does not include Orange County, and this budget item will help regional collaborations like COAST realize their potential to prevent wildfires and keep communities safe.